Fire Emblem: Dawn of Darkness

 "I don't think so, wise guy!" she retorted and charged at the leader.
 Since the he was wielding an axe, Azura had the upper hand with her sword due to better range and mobility, but it was unknown how strong the bandits actually were.

 "But what if you're not strong enough by yourself?"
-Elincia asked worriedly, all too aware that the bandits had Azura outnumbered.
+Elincia protested worriedly, all too aware that the bandits had Azura outnumbered.

 "Don't worry, I've handled guys like these a lot in the past!"
 Azura replied as she dodged the blade of an axe and drove her sword into the flesh of the bandit next to her.
 "Just go!"